OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 In general, significant transaction data should always be presented as an inherent part of the transaction authorization process.
 Whereas the user experience should be designed to encourage users to verify the transaction data.

-If a transaction authentication process requires a user to enter transaction data into an external device, the user should be prompted for providing specific value (e.g. a target account number).
+If a transaction process requires a user to enter transaction data into an external device, the user should be prompted for providing specific value (e.g. a target account number).
 Entering a value without meaningful prompt could be easily abused by malware using social engineering techniques as described in the example in paragraph 1.4.
 Also, for more detailed discussion of input overloading problems, see [here](http://www.cl.cam.ac.uk/~sjm217/papers/fc09optimised.pdf).

 ### 1.2 Change of authorization token should be authorized using the current authorization token